Your briefing on Friday – The New York Times

 • We are listening to "The Daily,quot;.
 Our last episode is about negotiations in the US Congress.
 USA About the coronavirus relief package.

-• Here is our Mini Crossword, and a clue: Spend Fantasy (three letters).
+• Here is today's Mini Crossword and a hint: useful in some way (five letters).
 You can find all of our puzzles here.

 • "Still Image Processing,quot; is back.
 This week on the podcast, the hosts, our cultural writers Wesley Morris and Jenna Wortham, talk about routines, dreams, and what's on our screens.
 Because screens are all we have left.